malik106/react_native_node_todo_app/todo-infra/README.md

 # Todo App - Infra

-## Installation
+## Setup
-- Install and start docker-compose by running below mentioned command :-

-    ```sh
-    docker-compose up --build
-    ```

--  React Native doesn't support localhost with http for api calls.
+-  Update env/ files as needed.
+FYI: React Native doesn't support localhost with http for api calls.
 That's why we need to add ip address as a host in frontend.env file.
 Your ip address will look like 192.XXX.XX.XXX .
 To get your ip address run the following command in linux based terminal :-

     ```sh
     ipconfig
+    ```

+- Install and start docker-compose by running below mentioned command :-

+    ```sh
+    docker-compose up --build
     ```

 -  To run application on web browser visit the link :-
     ```